-First and foremost, when we analyze these apologetic speeches in Acts, it is clear that Paul did indeed seek to be all things to all men for the sake of gospel, as evidenced in the fact that throughout these encounters with various forms of unbelief, the Apostle repeatedly was able to find common ground with his audience.
-With those with whom he held the Old Testament in common (Jews and God-fearing Gentiles), Paul appeals to fulfilled prophecy by setting the Old Testament prophetic expectation side by side with the facts of the life, death, burial and resurrection of Jesus Christ.
-With pagan Gentiles, on the other hand, Paul begins with general revelation, not by "proving" God's existence, but simply by proclaiming the God of Israel in language which echoes the Old Testament throughout.
+First and foremost, when we analyze these apologetic speeches in Acts, it is clear that Paul seeks to be all things to all men for the sake of the Gospel, for throughout these encounters with various forms of unbelief, he repeatedly finds common ground with his audience.
+With those with whom he held the Old Testament in common (Jews and God-fearing Gentiles), he appeals to fulfilled prophecy by setting the Old Testament prophetic expectation side by side with the facts of the life, death, burial, and resurrection of Jesus Christ.
+With pagan Gentiles, on the other hand, Paul begins with general revelation, not by proving God's existence, but simply by proclaiming the God of Israel in language which echoes the Old Testament throughout.
 We also see the Apostle challenging whatever underlying pagan assumptions were present.
-But given Paul's theological core convictions about the nature of human sinfulness, it is clear that in finding "common ground," Paul does not in any sense expect to find so-called "neutral" common ground, as though the Apostle could somehow place both himself and his hearers in a "neutral" frame of mind, without any influence upon the discussion by prior intellectual commitments to faith or various forms of unbelief.
-For the common ground that Paul does find, is in every case necessarily based in God's self-disclosure, either the "Book of Nature," or in the redemptive acts of God associated with special revelation and ordinary history.
-Throughout Paul's encounters with unbelief, it is the non-Christian (Jew, God-fearer, or pagan Gentile) who is confronted with the consequences of knowing God through this self-disclosure both in general and special revelation, but who instead inevitably suppress that knowledge in unrighteousness.
+But given Paul's theological core convictions about the nature of human sinfulness, it is clear that in finding "common ground," he does not in any sense expect to find so-called "neutral" common ground, as though the Apostle could somehow place both himself and his hearers in a neutral frame of mind, without any influence upon the discussion by prior intellectual commitments to faith or various forms of unbelief.
+For the common ground that Paul does find is in every case necessarily based in God's self-disclosure, either the "Book of Nature" or in the redemptive acts of God associated with special revelation and ordinary history.
+Throughout Paul's encounters with unbelief, it is the non-Christian (Jew, God-fearer, or pagan Gentile) who is confronted with the consequences of knowing God through this self-disclosure both in general and special revelation, but who instead inevitably suppresses that knowledge in unrighteousness.
 Thus Paul not only demonstrates his desire to be all things to all men by finding non-neutral common ground with his hearers, but he is repeatedly able to skillfully adjust his own "proclamation-defense" to each specific audience.
-The Apostle repeatedly exploits the internal tensions of suppressing truth in unrighteousness as he seeks to bring every thought captive to the obedience of Christ (2 Corinthians 10:5).

-A second point that must be made when looking at these speeches is that Paul began with the proclamation of the gospel, and once challenged, he was deftly able to give an apologetic by "reasoning" and "proving" from the Scriptures that Jesus was the Christ, and by challenging the very presuppositions underlying pagan unbelief.
+A second point that must be made when looking at these speeches is that Paul began with the proclamation of the Gospel, and once challenged, he was deftly able to give an apologetic by "reasoning" and "proving" from the Scriptures that Jesus was the Christ, and by challenging the very presuppositions underlying pagan unbelief.
 As we have seen in two instances (Lystra and Athens), Paul does this by using a form of the argument from contingency-the creation does indeed depend upon a creator.
 Neither Greek mythology nor Stoic or Epicurean cosmologies can give a satisfactory explanation of the world in which we live.
 Paul does not attempt to "prove" God's existence typical of so-called "classical apologetics," instead he proclaims Christ crucified, and then attempts to refute his opponents, showing the futility of unbelief.
 Paul places no confidence in the flesh, rather he believes that the proclamation of Christ crucified is the power of God unto salvation.
-He does not attempt to get his audience "to make a decision for Jesus," he simply proclaims the truth, and then attacks the unbelieving assumptions of the opposition, trusting all the while in the power of God, the futility of unbelief, and the strength of the evidences God has given.
+He does not attempt to get his audience "to make a decision for Jesus," he simply proclaims the truth, and then attacks the unbelieving assumptions of the opposition.